KonduitAI/konduit-serving/python/tests/README.md

 ### [`test_python_serving.py`](test_python_serving.py)

-Tests whether Python pipelines can be served.
+Tests whether Python konduit-serving can be served.
 Takes as input a NumPy array saved in `../data/input-0.npy` and performs a simple operation on the model inputs in a [PythonPipelineStep](https://github.com/KonduitAI/konduit-serving/blob/6d12ebd5e37a2092c66aee04ee588b5c0d028445/python/konduit/inference.py#L1183-L1301).

 The input and output data types of this server are configured to be NUMPY.